-If you have type 2 diabetes, remission means you can bring your blood glucose back to healthy levels* without needing to take any diabetes medication.
+If you have type 2 diabetes, remission means you can bring your blood glucose back to healthy levels* without taking any diabetes medication.
 This can have a dramatic impact not just on your diabetes but on your wider health and wellbeing.

 Losing weight can help get your diabetes into remission.
 You’ll need to lose about 8-12kg in order to have the best chance of achieving remission.